RichardValerosoUniverse/The-Valeroso-City/README.md

 **The Scammers are the card companies themselves, and their employees are involved!!**

 *In the context of credit card business and its employees, scammers are those who stand by you when you have and leave you behind when you don't have.
-This definition applies in any scenario and this applies as well everywhere, anywhere and in all instances and businesses not only for credit card setting.*
+This definition applies in any scenario and this applies as well everywhere, anywhere and in all instances and businesses not only in a credit card setting.*

       - Here's an expanded version: